covidsafewatch/website/input/about/index.md

 Xref: About
 ---

-We are a team of security researchers, open-source software engineers, community managers and privacy specialists that support the concept of technology based contact tracing.
+We are a team of security researchers, open-source software engineers, community managers and privacy specialists that support the concept of technology-based contact tracing.

-* We want to see lives saved through the use of this unprecedented technology.
+* We want to see lives saved through the use of this technology.
 * It is crucial to us that privacy and security issues are addressed promptly and communicated in an inclusive and open manner.
 * We believe transparency is essential to achieve both of these goals without compromising either.
 Compromising privacy risks people’s lives by undermining public trust in the systems built to protect them.
-* This can only be achieved by direct collaboration with engineers using transparent open source platforms as the UK National Health Service and German Ministry of Health.
+* This can only be achieved by direct collaboration with engineers using transparent open source platforms such as the UK National Health Service and German Ministry of Health.
-* This can only be achieved by direct collaboration with engineers using transparent open source collaborative platforms just as the <a href="https://twitter.com/NHSX/status/1258453749691027465?s=19">UK National Health Service</a>, and the <a href="https://tcn-coalition.org/members/">TCN Coalition</a>.
+* This can only be achieved by direct collaboration with engineers using transparent open source collaborative platforms such as the <a href="https://twitter.com/NHSX/status/1258453749691027465?s=19">UK National Health Service</a>, and the <a href="https://tcn-coalition.org/members/">TCN Coalition</a>.

 # Geoffrey Huntley